omega0verride/AutoShoot-Bot/README.md

 ## Downsides
 In some games, like Rainbow 6 Siege you cannot place gadgets while the bot is active since you have to hold down the mouse.

+## Script
+You can change single_click_delay and key_click_delay from config.conf file for a better performance.
+You can use "Generate EXE command.txt" to generate executable files with pyinstaller without having to copy files manually.